 Pronounce sounds in words more clearly and smoothly.

-Control breathing during speech.
+Control your breathing during speech.

-Practice any strategies or activities provided by the speech therapist.
+Help him or her practice strategies or activities provided by the speech therapist.

 Remind the person to speak slowly and pause often.
 This gives him or her time to make all the sounds that form each word.